slatedocs/slate/source/includes/_endpoint-dataset.md

 Parameter   | Type             | Description
 ------------|------------------|-------------------------------------------------
-dataset_ids | array of strings | limit results to particular dataset_ids or urls (user must have read access to that dataset) team        | string           | url or id  of the team to limit results (user must have read access to the team) project     | strint           | url or id of the project to limit results (user must have access to the project)
+dataset_ids | array of strings | limit results to particular dataset_ids or urls (user must have read access to that dataset) team        | string           | url or id of the team to limit results (user must have read access to the team) project     | string           | url or id of the project to limit results (user must have access to the project) user        | string           | url or id of the user that has read access to the datasets to limit results (user must match with the provided one) owner       | string           | url or id of the dataset owner to limit results

 <aside class="notice">
 The query string can only be alpha-numeric characters (including underscores) logical operators are not allowed at this time.